jcreek/denBot/README.md

 Commands:

 * q   - Join the queue
+* q pokemon ign   - Join the queue (first player can set the pokemon and their in-game name)
 * lq  - Leave the queue
 * sq  - Show the queue
 * cq  - Clear the queue (admin-only, not to be shared with normal users)